Frequently asked questions about Remote Psych

 Better Access rebate – If you reside in Australia in Areas 4-7 as designated by the Modified Monash Model, are eligible for Medicare, have a current Mental Health Care Plan, are not currently in hospital and are located at least 15 km from your treating health practitioner then you would be eligible for the rebate.

 Medicare Bushfire Recovery rebate – Bushfire-affected individuals, families and emergency response personnel are eligible for up to 10 sessions per year in 2020 and 2021.
+These sessions will be bulk-billed.

-While we can claim directly from Medicare for the amount to be reimbursed to you, unfortunately the entire fee needs to paid by you following the consultation.
+For all other sessions we can claim directly from Medicare for the amount to be reimbursed to you, unfortunately the entire fee needs to paid by you following the consultation.
 From the time we lodge the claim with Medicare for you (at time of payment) it takes 2-3 days for the amount of $86.15 to be paid back to you by Medicare.

 Payment using PayPal is available for overseas money transfers.